datadesk/nasa-wildfires/README.md

   A command-line interface for downloading wildfire data from NASA satellites.

-  Returns wolrd GeoJSON.
+  Returns world GeoJSON.
 For regional GeoJSON see options.

 Options:
   --help  Show this message and exit.